toolzakinbo/startup/README.md

 - MongoDB is the database used and it stores all the recipe data here.
 #### Login
 This deliverable associates recipes with a specific user
-- It is responsible for user registration
+- It is responsible for user registration.
+DONE
 - MongoDB is used to store the users and their recipes
-- Associate existing users with their recipes
+- Associate existing users with their recipes.
+DONE
 #### WebSocket
 This deliverable is responsible for real-time updates on the frontend
 - Enables instant data exchange between the server and the client which allows users to see updates without refreshing the page.